mondaycom/vibe/packages/core/docs/vibe-3-changelog.md

 - `noPadding` is removed as it's the default, component no longer gets a default padding bottom [codemod]

+### TabPanels

+- Fix: TabPanels will render only the active tab
+- `renderOnlyActiveTab` - removed as it's now the default behavior [codemod]

 ### TextField

 - `dataTestId` -> `data-testid` [codemod]